yunmingzhang17/yunmingzhang17.github.io/python-getting-started.md

 `updateVertex` also takes in a vertex and returning a boolean.
 However in this case it does not add the base score to `delta` when determining Delta.
 Similarly then by comparing if the delta exceeded the threshold of epilson times the rank it outputs a True or False.

 `updateVertexFirstRound` and `updateVertex` will be used later on to filter out the "active vertices".
 These are the vertices that will used in the next iteration of the algorithm.
 These active vertices are also known as the frontier.
-The reason for two functions is that the first time we update the vertexs some additional computation needs to be done as described above that isnt needed later on.
+The reason for two functions is that the first time we update the vertexs some additional computation needs to be done as described above that isn't needed later on.
 Therefore the second function is run only once in the beginning of the algorithm.

 ```